Juju-brz/GDVJ/README.md

 # Godot Video Jockey
- a real time generator of Pattern based on Godot 4.5
+ a real time generator of Pattern  and Shaders based on Godot 4.5

 made by juju & Ali